vinkla/extended-acf/README.md

 Download the [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro) plugin and put it in either the `plugins` or `mu-plugins` directory.
 Visit the WordPress dashboard and activate the plugin.
 Please note that this package supports ACF version 5.6 or later.

-### Composer
+#### ACF Pro & Composer

-If you want to install ACF with Composer you may use the [repositories feature](https://getcomposer.org/doc/05-repositories.md#package-2).
+If you want to install ACF Pro with Composer you may use the [repositories feature](https://getcomposer.org/doc/05-repositories.md#package-2).
 Add the snippet below to your `composer.json` file.
-Replace `your-acf-key` with your [ACF key](https://www.advancedcustomfields.com/pro) and run `composer install`.
+Replace `your-acf-key` with your [ACF Pro](https://www.advancedcustomfields.com/pro) key and run `composer install`.
 Composer should now install the plugin to the `plugins` directory.

 ```json
 "repositories": [